xCDAT: Xarray Climate Data Analysis Tools#

 The xCDAT core team’s mission is to provide a maintainable and extensible package that serves the needs of the climate community in the long-term.
 We are excited to be working on this project and hope to have you onboard!

-This documentation page provides general guidance for setting up your Anaconda environment on your local computer or on an HPC/Jupyter environment.
+The best resource for getting started is the xCDAT documentation website.
+Our documentation provides general guidance for setting up xCDAT in an Anaconda environment on your local computer or on an HPC/Jupyter environment.
 We also include an API Overview and Gallery to highlight xCDAT functionality.

 Extension of xarray’s